Supravisor/Supravisor/README.md

-- 👋 Hi I’m Supravisor
+e- 👋 Hi I’m Supravisor
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Quality Assurance.
 - 💞️ I’m looking to collaborate on a fun project.